 Luke Wright: The Remains of Logan Dankworth

 The Remains of Logan Dankworth is the third and final instalment of Luke Wright’s trilogy of political verse.
-It looks at trust and privilege in the age of Brexit.
+It looks at trust and privilege as we continue to discover the lingering legacy of Brexit.

-‘His performances rumble with rage, passion and humour (and) peppered with brilliantly smart observations.’
+‘His performances rumble with rage, passion and humour, peppered with brilliantly smart observations.’
 Guardian

-The Remains of Logan Dankworth is directed by Alex Thorpe who worked on Luke’s Frankie Vah and has three Royal Shakespeare Company productions under his belt.
-Music for the show was written and performed by East Anglian musician and writer Polly Wright.
+The Remains of Logan Dankworth is directed by Alex Thorpe who also directed Frankie Vah and has three Royal Shakespeare Company productions under his belt.
+Music for the show was written and performed by musician and writer Polly Wright with dramaturgy by Sarah Dickenson and lighting design by Joe Price.

 ‘Visceral, virile verse…burns with contemporary political relevance’ The Stage (on ‘Johnny Bevan’)